BU-Spark/se-bu-eng-3d-printing-robot/README.md

         * `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY`: Your publishable key from your Clerk application dashboard.
         * `CLERK_SECRET_KEY`: Your secret key from your Clerk application dashboard.
         * `NEXT_PUBLIC_BACKEND_URL`: The URL where the Python backend server will run.
 For local development, this will typically be `http://127.0.0.1:8000`.
+        * `ADMIN_EMAILS` : Administrative emails that will grant them access to the admin dashboard.

 4.  **Install Backend Dependencies:**
     * Navigate to the backend directory: